 transformation in time, place, and programme constitutes

 a core component of the course.
-This is because landscapes that are
+This is because the landscapes,

-studied and planned for embody interpretation of the past,
+that are studied and planned for, embody interpretation of the

 Society is constantly undergoing transformations that impact the landscape profession.
 Such issues are addressed in the course and this is why themes are different from year to year depending on professional, cultural and social significance.